 Long service leave disputes

-- grant an exemption to the Long Service Leave Act 1987 (section 9)
+• to seek an exemption from provisions of the Long Service Leave Act 1987 (section 9)

-- review a decision of the Construction Industry Long Service Leave Board under the Construction Industry Long Service Leave Act 1987 (section 37)
+• to review a decision of the Construction Industry Long Service Leave Board under the Construction Industry Long Service Leave Act 1987 (section 34)

 What do I need to do?